Welcome to MyBoard

 You will have an opportunity to meet with your MyBoard five times over the course of the program year.
 The first meeting will be in person; you and your MyBoard can customize the format of the remaining four board meetings to maximize flexibility and ease of participation, using interactive virtual technology.
 No previous experience with virtual meeting technology is necessary; Center staff will walk you through all you need to know.

 One Year of Membership

 Mentors and Mentees receive one year of membership in The Center, which includes special pricing at events and access to the members-only online community.
 Visit the Membership homepage for more information on this valuable resource.

-MyBoard is a one year program, beginning in January, 2014.
+MyBoard is a one year program, enrolling year-round.
 To learn more about your time commitment and how the program will unfold during the year, please take a moment to view the

 MyBoard Sample Calendar.